 Data speeds can fluctuate a lot

-Disclosure — Tello provided me with a data plan and compatible phone (the Samsung Galaxy S8) for the purpose of the review.
+Disclosure: Tello provided me with a data plan and compatible phone (the Samsung Galaxy S8) for review.
 All the opinions in the review are my own.

-Unlike a lot of carriers that think unlimited plans are the way of the future, Tello gives you a lot of customization over your plan.
+Unlike many carriers that think unlimited plans are the way of the future, Tello gives you a lot of customization over your plan.

-When picking a Tello plan, it's broken up into choosing how much data and minutes of calling you want.
-As long as you have a plan with some amount of minutes, you get free unlimited texting including by default.
+When picking a Tello plan, you get to choose how much data and calling minutes you want.
+Of course, as long as you have a plan with some minutes, you get free unlimited texting, included by default.

 Signing up for the service and finding a plan that worked for me was about as easy as I could have asked for.
-I just selected the data and minutes I wanted, logged in with my Google account, confirmed the order, and I was on my way.
-I chose to get a new number with my plan, but like any other MVNO, Tello also allows you to transfer an existing number, too.
+I just selected the data and minutes I wanted, logged in with my Google account, confirmed the order, and was on my way.
+I chose to get a new number with my plan, but like any other MVNO, Tello also allows you to transfer an existing number.